keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 The `dashboard` parameter provides 3 options:

 * blank (default): If `dashboard` is not specified at all or if you do not even have a `dynatrace.conf.yaml` then the *dynatrace-service* will simply execute the metric query as defined in `slo.yaml`
 * `query`: This value means that the *dynatrace-service* will look for a dashboard on your Dynatrace Tenant (dynatrace-prod in the example above) which has the following dashboard naming format: `KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>`.
 If such a dashboard exists it will use the definition of that dashboard for SLIs as well as SLOs.
-If no dashboard is found that matches that name it goes back to default mode.
+If no dashboard was found an error will be returned.
 * DASHBOARD-UUID: If you specify the UUID of a Dynatrace dashboard the *dynatrace-service* will query this dashboard on the specified Dynatrace Tenant.
 If it exists it will use the definition of this dashboard for SLIs as well as SLOs.
-If the dashboard was not found the *dynatrace-service* will raise an error.
+If the dashboard was not found the *dynatrace-service* will return an error.

 Here is an example of a `dynatrace.conf.yaml` specifying the UUID of a Dynatrace Dashboard: